Brent crude rebounds above $99 on dollar, G7 talks

 By Randy Fabi

-Brent crude for July delivery rose 37 cents to $99.22 a barrel by 0404 GMT, adding to a 42 cent gain in the previous session.
-Prices on Monday briefly hit a 16 month low of $95.63 before recovering.
+Brent crude for July delivery rose 60 cents to $99.45 a barrel by 0047 GMT, adding to a 42-cent gain in the previous session.
+Prices on Monday briefly hit a 16-month low of $95.63 before recovering.

 "U.S. and Brent oil futures improved slightly, but the market remains vulnerable to risk-off moves given the ongoing uncertainty from Europe," said analysts at ANZ in a research note.